paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 - `test`: See `test expression`.
-- `test artifact` or 'testing artifact': For LiteTest, an artifact ( file or output) generated by a LiteTest executable (for example, a test report, stdout, stderr).
+- `test artifact` or 'testing artifact': For LiteTest, an artifact ( file or output) generated by a LiteTest executable (for example, a test report, stdout, and stderr).
 - `test case`: This term is not used in LiteTest.
 In other contexts, it may mean a single test or a set of tests; LiteTest uses `test expression` for an individual test and `test group` for a set of test expressions.